vskadandale/vskadandale.github.io/_pages/about.md

 Hence, my research is in principle based on the exploitation of numerical models for studying in detail the **atmospheric environment**.
 Areas of special focus include:
 1. Severe weather
-2. Urban t environment (heat island effect)
+2. Urban atmospheric environment (heat island effect)
 3. Regional climate modeling
 4. Renewable resources (wind and solar energy)
-5. Human-biometeorology
+5. Human-biometeorology (thermal bioclimate)
 6. Fire weather and fire-atmosphere interactions
 7. Dust aerosols-meteorology interactions